Lifestyle changes can be helpful in a variety of important ways:

 - Optimizing the function of your immune system to aid in the fight against cancer

-- Improving your emotional outlook, so you can enjoy life to the fullest, even during treatment for pancreatic cancer
+- Improving your emotional outlook, so you can enjoy life to the fullest, even during treatment for stomach cancer

-- Making healthy choices that will help you avoid other medical problems that could complicate your health
+- Making healthful choices that will help you avoid other medical problems that could complicate your health

 - Stop smoking.